 salt, to taste

-1)Add the bok choy stems, onions, garlic and chilli paste to the coconut milk in a deep pan and bring to boil over medium heat, stirring occasionally.
+1)Add the bok choy stems, onions, garlic and chili paste to the coconut milk in a deep pan and bring to boil over medium heat, stirring occasionally.

 2) Add bok choy leaves, season with salt to taste and turn off the heat.
 Cover the pan and let sit for a few minutes until the leaves have wilted.